 Acorn appeals to novice investors

 Investing on the Acorns platform may be less appealing to more experienced investors.
-Compared to some of the other robo-advisors on the market, Acorns offers fewer investment options, and it doesn't come with high-tech investment analysis tools or resources.
-This is deliberate because Acorns is designed for people who want to automate their investments rather than engaging in active day trading.
+Compared to some of the other robo-advisors on the market, Acorns offers fewer investment options, and it doesn’t come with high-tech investment analysis tools or resources.
+This is deliberate because Acorns is designed for people who want to automate their investments rather than engage in active day trading.

 How Acorns Robo-Advisor Works

 Robo advisors aren’t the same as traditional online brokerages, but they aren’t that difficult to navigate once you know the basics.
 Investing on the Acorns platform can be done in one of two accounts: Acorns Invest or Acorns Later.
 This Acorns review looks at both options.

 Invest in ETFs with a taxable brokerage account

 When you open an Acorns Invest account, you can use your spare change.
 This account can be linked to your checking account so that each time you make a purchase, the difference is rounded up and invested for you.
 Specifically, your money is invested into a portfolio of exchange-traded funds (ETFs).

 Those ETFs are diversified across more than 7,000 stocks and bonds.
 Investing in Acorns stock isn’t an option, however, since the company isn’t publicly traded.

 Acorns will automatically rebalance your portfolio for you to make sure it stays aligned with your investment goals and risk tolerance.
 You get all of this for $1 a month, which is substantially lower than the fees you might pay to a financial advisor or even what you might pay with another robo-advisor platform.